-Generation Y has been called lazy, entitled know-it-alls.
+Generation Y – otherwise known as millennials – has been called lazy, entitled “know-it-alls”.

-But the harsh reality is that this generation also graduated into one of the toughest job markets with some of the highest student loan debt, so they’ve had to be scrappy to find their financial footing in an uncertain economic climate.
+But the harsh reality is that this generation also graduated into one of the toughest job markets with some of the highest student loan debt.
+They’ve had to be scrappy to find their financial footing in an uncertain economic climate.

-As a result, today’s twenty and early thirty-somethings have largely eschewed purchases that previous generations consider a rite of passage and have forged their own way in the job market.
+As a result, today’s twenty and early thirty-somethings have largely eschewed purchases that previous generations consider a rite of passage.
+They’ve forged their own way in the job market.

-Of course, there are exceptions to these generalizations, but in broad strokes, here are five money lessons for millennials that other generations can learn from.
+Of course, there are exceptions to these generalizations.
+But in broad strokes, there are five primary millennial money lessons other generations can learn from.

 Invest in your personal brand